 The hot retreading process is quite similar to the production of a new tyre.
 The first step is the buffing of the tread and the sidewall, so we are left with the inner case.
 The rubber powder is collected and used in other products such as rubber pavements; the smoke is retained with a special filter.

-The second step in the retreading process is applying liquid rubber onto the tire case to create an adherent layer and protect against oxidation.
-It will strengthen the bond between the tire case and the new rubber coating.
+The second step in the retreading process is applying liquid rubber onto the tyre case to create an adherent layer and protect against oxidation.
+It will strengthen the bond between the tyre case and the new rubber coating.

 Afterwards, the tyre goes through a static balancing machine so that the new layer will be applied uniformly, and the tyre will be balanced.